 Ph.D., University of Connecticut, 2011

 Rory McGloin is an Assistant Professor in the Department of Communication at the University of Connecticut.
-He also serves as the Director of Undergraduate Studies and the Honors Advisor for the department.
+He also serves as the Director of Undergraduate Studies for the department.
 Professor McGloin’s research is focused on media effects.
 Of particular interest to Professor McGloin is the process by which individuals interact with a mediated environment and the subsequent effect of these interactions on their perceptions of certain variables such as perceived realism and immersion.
 In addition to this, Professor McGloin’s research has recently focused on how various control devices may be changing the way users interact with virtual environments and in turn how these devices may be impacting the users overall feelings of enjoyment and aggression.
 Dr. McGloin has also explored the nature of online interactions in a variety of contexts (social support, product reviews, health and social support) with a focus on perceived source credibility and he continues to do work in this area.
 Dr. McGloin’s work has recently been published in such journals as: Journal of Communication, Media Psychology, and Computers in Human Behavior.

 - Comm 1000: Introduction to Communication